PanocularAI/symphony-learn/docs/model.md

 This document explains, step by step, how to integrate a **new model** into the framework.
 We follow the style introduced by [TorchTitan](https://github.com/pytorch/torchtitan) so that it can be trained with the same scaling, logging, and checkpointing infrastructure.

-TorchTitan already has a well-maintained [documentation](https://github.com/pytorch/torchtitan/tree/main/docs).
+TorchTitan already has a clear [documentation](https://github.com/pytorch/torchtitan/blob/main/torchtitan/models/README.md).
 Please refer to that for more in-depth information.

 TorchTitan’s design goals are: